saifuddin-syed/saifuddin-syed/README.md

 <h3 align="center">A passionate coding student from India</h3>

 - 🏫 I’m currently pursuing my bachelors in Engineering from **Mumbai University in Information Technology**
+- 🧠 I like to solve problems and I also find interest in developing projects.

 <h3 align="left">Connect with me:</h3>
 <p align="left">